rust-nostr/nostr/CONTRIBUTING.md

 Install https://github.com/casey/just and use `just precommit` or `just check` to format and check the code before committing.
 This is also enforced by the CI.

+### Terminology

+Concept ACK - Agree with the idea and overall direction, but haven't reviewed the code changes or tested them.

+utACK (untested ACK) - Reviewed and agree with the code changes but haven't actually tested them.

+tACK (tested ACK) - Reviewed the code changes and have verified the functionality or bug fix.

+ACK - A loose ACK can be confusing.
+It's best to avoid them unless it's a documentation/comment only change in which case there is nothing to test/verify; therefore the tested/untested distinction is not there.

+NACK - Disagree with the code changes/concept.
+Should be accompanied by an explanation.